 For further details visit www.cpa.uk.net/p/Join-RPA/

-UK Trade & Investment (UKTI) works with UK-based businesses to ensure their success in international markets, and encourage the best overseas companies to look to the UK as their global partner of choice.
-UKTI has professional advisers both within the UK and across more than 100 international markets.
+The Department for International Trade (DIT) works with UK-based businesses to ensure their success in international markets, and encourage the best overseas companies to look to the UK as their global partner of choice.
+DIT has professional advisers both within the UK and across more than 100 international markets.

 The Institution of Engineering and Technology